frjo/ansible-roles/README.md

 Read more in my blog post [Let's Encrypt my servers with acme tiny](https://xdeb.org/post/2016/02/09/lets-encrypt-my-servers-with-acme-tiny/).

+## Mail server

+A mail server built with postfix and dovecot.
+Support multiple domains and virtual mailboxes and aliases in a sql database.
+Administration via the postfix admin web interface.

+Use together with the common and dbserver roles.

+Provides a Apache vhost conf file as well but you need to install Apache separately.

 ## Mail relay och MX backup

 Creates servers for [Mail relay och MX backup](https://xdeb.net/mailrelay) service using Debian 9 and Postfix.